changmw/chang-cantontese-input/foxpro/itech.consulting/chinacity/mantis/readme.txt

-Mantis source codes of China City Night Club system
+Some Mantis source codes of China City Night Club system